Integrating BinderHub with JupyterHub: Empowering users to manage their own environments

 however, was not easy to extend at this point.
 So

-improved how easy it was to extend it in more complex ways, without making the implementation in KubeSpawner itself complicated.
+this PR improved how easy it was to extend it in more complex ways, without making the implementation in KubeSpawner itself complicated.
 Even though this had no visible end-user effects, it was an extremely important step in allowing us to experiment with UI in a sustainable way without having to rely on upstream.
 These kinds of changes can sometimes be hard to sell to stakeholders but are extremely important in ensuring a continuous and sustainable relationship with upstream.

 Implementing unlisted_choice